DivyaKiran2001/llamaIndex/retrievers.md

 Returns the top nodes (not final answers — just the most relevant pieces of context).

 So, retrieve() = "Fetch the relevant text chunks for my query."

+**🔎 Difference Between Using Index Directly vs. Using a Retriever**

+**1. Index Directly (e.g., index.as_query_engine())**

+LlamaIndex gives you a default retriever + response synthesizer under the hood.

+You don’t have to configure anything — it will automatically:

+Convert your query into an embedding.

+Search in the index for the most relevant chunks.

+Pass them to the LLM for response generation.

+This is the “quick and easy” way.

+**👉 Downside:** You can’t control the retrieval logic (e.g., how many chunks to fetch, filtering, metadata conditions, reranking, hybrid retrieval, etc.).

+**2. Retriever (Explicit)**

+**Example:**

+retriever = VectorIndexRetriever(
+    index=index,
+    similarity_top_k=2
+)

+A Retriever is a separate, configurable module that defines how to fetch the context:

+How many results (similarity_top_k)

+Which retrieval method (similarity search, BM25, knowledge graph traversal, summary, etc.)

+Whether to filter on metadata

+Whether to use advanced routing between multiple retrievers

+**🔑 Simple Analogy**

+index.as_query_engine() → Like ordering a “combo meal” 🍔🥤 — defaults are chosen for you.

+Retriever → Like building your own meal 🍱 — you choose the exact ingredients, size, and options.